AngleProtocol/angle-docs/resources/analytics.md

 ## Angle Integrations

 Angle related products are integrated in multiple places in DeFi.
-A non-exhaustive list of agEUR and Angle integrations can be found [here](../links.md).
+A non-exhaustive list of Angle integrations can be found [here](../links.md).

 If you think about more data that would be useful to display about Angle or are planning to build a dashboard about the protocol, feel free to reach out in our [Discord](https://discord.gg/bwHQTMsf)!